prasantsoy/M2-Embedded_Data-Logger/1_ Requirements/readme.md

 # Requirements
 ## Introduction
     The project data logger is a microcontroller based system which takes different parameters and displays the valuable data.
-    It will be able to find the dew-point and temperature with the help of temperature and humidity sensor sensor is in contact.
+    It will be able to find current consumed by the device sensor sensor is in contact.
-    It also uses a wind sensor for measuring wind speed.
+    It changes with the change of current cinsumed.

 ## Research
-    It came as an idea to help others with the information to help someone who needs these data like a farm.
+    It came as an idea to help others with the information to help someone who needs these data.
     With the help of coding we did our recording work to save your time.

 ## Cost
     It cost little to make this applicaton along with the cost of microsontroller, sensors and displays.

 ## Defining Our System
-    The data shown will be:
+    The data shown will be current consumed.
-    1.Temperature.
-    2.Dew-point.
-    3.wind speed.

     Data needed by microcontroller:
-    1.Temperature
-    2.Humidity
-    3.Wind speed

-    Temperature and humidity wil be provided by a single sensor module.
-    Windspeed will be given by the wind speed sensor.
+    1.Current analog data
+    2.Resolution of ADC.

+    TCurrent is measured with the help of current sensor module.
+    The ADC converts the analog to digital data.
     A display will project the output.

 ## SWOT ANALYSIS